scsastry/Taxonomic-Classification-/README.md

-# Taxonomic-Classification-
+# Taxonomic Classification

-Building classifiers for identification of Bifidobacterium species in complex microbial communitites
+Building Naive Bayes classifiers for identification of Bifidobacterium species in complex microbial communitites.
+Iput requires taxa and fasta database files using groEL gene for differentiation of Bifidobacterium.